 Here we prepare future teachers who teach boldly in a changing world through an ethic of care and critical reflection.
 For them, teaching is a calling, an act of service to the world.

-Two key characteristics of our teacher education program are: sending future teachers into classrooms early, and reflective practice, which is woven into all education courses at EMU.
+Two key characteristics of our teacher education program are: sending future teachers into classrooms early in their undergrad program, and reflective practice, which is woven into all education courses at EMU.